Angles24/ZodiacWeapons/ReadMe.md

 You must already have levequests unlocked for the Whitebrim, Saint Coinarch's Find and Camp Bluefog.
 I can't automate those quests yet as they combine a quest and a levequest in one.

+Levequests sometimes don't turn in all the way.
+May have to turn them in manually.

 Copperbell Mines (Hard): One of the Collapsed Rocks has a smaller hitbox then RB thinks it does.
 Sometimes melee classes don't get close enough.
 Watch this.